November 14, 2017

 After a comprehensive process, the University has completed personnel reviews for six employees named in the independent investigation of academic irregularities conducted by Kenneth Wainstein.
 The University has ended the employment of two additional individuals, permanently restricted one faculty member from future administrative responsibilities, and cleared three other employees.

-In response to two public records requests, the University is releasing hundreds of thousands of pages from emails and electronic documents gathered during the independent investigation of academic irregularities led by Kenneth Wainstein.
+Updated June 8, 2017.
+In response to the two largest public records requests in its history, the University has completed its release of emails and electronic documents gathered during the independent investigation of academic irregularities led by Kenneth Wainstein.

 As part of an annual report about undergraduate admissions discussed with the Faculty Athletics Committee of the Faculty Council on October 13, 2015, Stephen Farmer, Vice Provost for Enrollment and Undergraduate Admissions, presented information about student-athletes who enrolled in the University in 2015.
 This information is summarized in this annual report on athletics admissions.